-Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based Rental Assistance (TBRA) Market conditions will not influence the use of funds for TBRA.
-The City recognizes the need for TBRA, but does not plan such assistance with CDBG or HOME funds.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based Market conditions will not influence the use of funds for TBRA.
+The City Rental Assistance recognizes the need for TBRA, but does not plan such assistance with CDBG or (TBRA) HOME funds.
 There are a number of agencies and faith-based organizations that assist with this need.
-TBRA for Non- Homeless Special Needs See response above.
-New Unit Production Market conditions are ripe for production of new units.
-For-sale housing inventory is low and costly.
+TBRA for Non- See TBRA response.
+Homeless Special Needs New Unit Market conditions are ripe for production of new units.
+For-sale housing Production inventory is low and costly.
 Rental vacancy rates are very low, and even with the construction of a substantial number of new units, the need for additional rental housing exists.
 Population increases are another condition that will influence the need for new units.
 Production will depend on the availability of land and partnerships and approval of tax credit projects and/or other financing means.
 Rehabilitation The high prices and lack of inventory in the for-sale market may make housing rehabilitation more attractive.
 Homeowners in the low-moderate-income areas of the city may find it more economical to take advantage of the City's Housing Rehab Program to make needed changes, rather than buy a different house.
-Acquisition, including preservation Finding suitable, affordable vacant land to acquire for housing will be the biggest influencer.
-The City would consider acquisition and preservation of existing units if the opportunity arose and was affordable.
+Acquisition, Finding suitable, affordable vacant land to acquire for housing will be the including biggest influencer.
+The City would consider acquisition and preservation of preservation existing units if the opportunity arose and was affordable.
 Acquisition other than for housing has not been identified as a priority in the 2020-2024 Consolidated Plan.

-Table 51 - Influence of Market Conditions
+Table 49 - Influence of Market Conditions